Shoreham-by-Sea railway station: History

 The original Shoreham station was a terminus built by the London & Brighton Railway and was opened on 11 May 1840.
 The original building was demolished in 1845 when the Brighton and Chichester Railway opened its line to Worthing railway station.
 Both railways merged with others in July 1846 to become the London, Brighton & South Coast Railway.

 Facilities

 The station has a staffed ticket office which is open for the majority of the day on all days as well as self-service ticket machines available.
 The station also has a passenger waiting room, café and toilets which are open when the station is staffed.

 Both platforms and the waiting room have departure boards as well as modern help points and are both fully accessible with step-free access available throughout the station.

 The station has a large chargeable car park at its entrance as well as a large bicycle storage facility.

 Services

-All services at Shoreham-by-Sea are operated by Southern using EMUs.
+All services at Shoreham-by-Sea are operated by Southern using and EMUs.

 The typical off-peak service in trains per hour is: